sistemasisosgruop/Proyecto-carmen-back/README.md

 ### Get All Rooms

-Retrieve a paginated list of all created users in the database.
+Retrieve a paginated list of all created rooms in the database.

 - URL: `https://localhost:3000/api/v1/rooms`
 - Method: GET